-Cebu Island is one of my favorite destinations in the Philippines offering a mecca of adventurous things to do including epic waterfalls, panoramic viewpoints, swimming with whale sharks, island hopping, and much more!
+Cebu is one of the most popular destinations in the Philippines – boasting epic waterfalls, panoramic viewpoints, whale sharks, island-hopping, and more!

-There are countless activities you could add to your Cebu itinerary, keeping you entertained for weeks if you had the time.
+There are countless activities to add to your Cebu itinerary, enough to keep you entertained for weeks if you had the time.

-However, it seems most travelers generally spend around 5 days in Cebu so I have put together this 5 Day Cebu Itinerary to help you plan your trip.
+However, it seems most travelers generally spend around 5 days in Cebu so I have put together this 5 Day Cebu Itinerary to help you plan the perfect trip.